Crafting with Salt Dough

 1 teaspoon alum

 Mix dry ingredients.
 (Alum can be found in the baking isle with the spices.)
-Add water.
-Stir and knead until well-mixed.
+Add enough water to form a stiff dough.
+Stir and knead until well-mixed and pliable.
 This dough has a coarser texture than regular salt dough, because of the 1:1 salt to four ratio.
 For best results, air dry after forming into desired shape.
 (I’ve tried baking this kind of dough; it puffed out a lot and browned on top.)
-If you do want to try oven drying, test it out on a little unformed lump of dough first at 200 degrees F or less.
+If you do want to try oven drying, test it out on a little unformed lump of dough first at 200°F or less.

 When completely dry, this dough is pretty strong.
 I’ve made wall plaques from it, poked a hole in the back with a tack before drying (for hanging), and they stay on the wall.
 I’m sure some day, the things I’ve made with this kind of salt dough will deteriorate, but that’s a good thing.